Chapter 4: JPG, DNG or JPG+DNG?

 On the other hand, if you shoot JPG, the camera can give you a near flawless final image in a small file that doesn’t eat up camera batteries.
 So why wouldn’t you shoot JPG?
 Because JPG discards much sensor data, limiting your editing to minor tweaks.

 Decisions.
 Decisions.
-After comparing JPGs and DNGs I’m still on the fence.
+After comparing JPGs and DNGs I’m shooting DNG only.
 When the JPG’s are well-shot, they look great.
-The DNGs though may be worth the extra effort, memory, and battery power associated with shooting RAW.
+But the DNGs may be worth the extra effort, memory, and battery power associated with shooting RAW.
 I find that my tastes and editing skills change over time, so it can be useful to go back and completely rework a DNG file.

 Read the next chapter: The problem with JPG+DNG files on your iPad